top of page

 • Tassomai – Science revision app using spaced retrieval (link)

-By rethinking how we revise, we not only boost students’ grades but also equip them with lifelong learning skills—an outcome every teacher and support professional can celebrate.
+By rethinking our approach to revision, we not only elevate students’ grades but also equip them with lifelong learning skills—an outcome every educator can celebrate.

 Comments